-One of the most important questions to be answered about the Authority's finances is: "Is the Authority, as a whole, in a better or worse state, as a result of the current year's activities?"
+At important question to be answered about the Authority's finances is: "As a whole, is the Authority in a better or worse state, as a result of the current year's activities?"
 The comparative statements of net position and statements of revenues, expenses, and changes in net position are tools that Management uses as measurements of the Authority's overall financial health.
 Over a period of time, increases or decreases in the Authority's net position are an indicator as to whether its financial health is improving or declining.
-Additionally, Management considers other non-financial factors, such as legislative mandates, economic market conditions, business and customer relationships, to assess the overall well-being of the Authority.
+Additionally, Management considers other non-financial factors, such as legislative mandates, economic market conditions, and business and customer relationships, to assess the overall well-being of the Authority.
+To answer the question above: Yes, in FY 2023, the Authority is in better financial shape than the previous year.
+Looking at the Change in Net Position in the statements of revenues, expenses and changes in net position, for each of the four years presented, Net Position has increased every year.